agviray/blackjack/README.md

 - [ ] Implement a triple card deck for dealer to draw from
 - [ ] Implement feature to allow up to 4 players
 - [ ] Integrate different music to choose from
-- [ ] Set sound effects on player actions and round results
 - [ ] Update various styles to a more themed/sleek display (ie card flips, UI)
 - [ ] Add a title screen